How to Power Your Arduino? Vin, 5V, and 3.3V Pins.

 If you have an external regulated power source that outputs 5 volts, then you can connect it directly to the 5V pin of the Arduino board.
 The input on the 5V pin should not exceed 5.5V volts!

 If you want to use less than four AA batteries, then you can use a step-up boost converter to get the voltage up to stable 5V.
 Three AA batteries in series will give you 1.5 * 3 = 4.5V when full, and a little over 3V when almost empty.
-If electromagnetic noise isn't an issue for you, then you can buy those cheap DC-DC converters off of eBay.
+If electromagnetic noise isn't an issue for you, then you can buy those cheap DC-DC converters off of eBay or from AliExpress.